 Are you going to buy your first turntable?
 Don’t want to spend an arm and leg to listen to vinyl?
 Good news!
-Today’s market offers decent payers under $100!
+I’ve picked and thoroughly tested some of the best turntables under $100 available on today’s market.

-However, purchasing devices for a low price can’t be easy – there are a lot of factors you should consider to buy a model that meets all your needs.
-Of course, nobody expects an audiophile-level quality from cheap gear, but still, it must be well-constructed and deliver a warm, enjoyable sound.
+Purchasing devices for a low price can’t be easy – there are a lot of factors you should consider to buy a model that meets all your needs.
+Of course, nobody expects audiophile-level quality from cheap gear, but still, it must be well-constructed and deliver a warm, enjoyable sound.
 My task was to find such players for you!

-In this review, I’ve consolidated only the best turntables under $100 – they definitely deserve your attention if you’re a beginner in the world of vinyl!
-I’ll give you my honest opinion on each model and help you decide which one is right for you.
+In this review, I’ve consolidated only decent players under $100 – they definitely deserve your attention if you’re a beginner in the world of vinyl!
+I’ll give you my honest opinion on each model, and help you decide which one is right for you.
 Keep reading!

 How I tested record players under $100